education.vic.gov.au

 Role of school council

-Many schools have contractual arrangements in relation to their canteens and while these arrangements need to be honored, councils should discuss with licensees ways in which canteens can be compliant with Department policy.
+Many schools have contractual arrangements in relation to their canteens and while these arrangements need to be honoured, councils should discuss with licensees ways in which canteens can be compliant with department policy.
 Schools that have a specific relationship with a retail shop, for example a local milk bar, also need to consider how the policy can be applied.

 Refer to Finance Manual Section 12 Trading Operations for further detail on the role of school council in engaging a third party to operate school canteens.